mtthwmths/kubernetes-notes/notes.md

             - NodePort and ClusterIP services are created automatically by Kubernetes
             - extends the NodePort Service
         * ExternalName
-            - maps the service to the contents of the 'externalName' field by returning a CNAE record with its value
+            - maps the service to the contents of the 'externalName' field by returning a CNAME record with its value
             - no proxying of any kind is set up.
             - requires v1.7 or higher of kube-dns
             - typically used without a selector to allow for manually mapping endpoints